How to take the perfect Instagram photo

 The best way to find the right hashtag is to use Instagram’s search function.
 Type in a keyword that’s relevant to your picture, and tap Tags.
 Instagram will give you a list of related hashtags, along with the number of posts under one.
 A large number of posts means there are more people that follow that hashtag, but it also means it’s more likely that your posts will be drowned out among tons of content.
 The best way to counter this is to use a combination of both popular and niche hashtags, to ensure that you’re reaching as many people as possible.

 Hashtags are the best tool you can use to reach new people, so it’s important that you get your game on point.
 One way to do this is monitoring the hashtags that competitors and influencers in your industry are using—by following certain hashtags natively from the Instagram app, or by using third party social listening tools.

 So that’ll be all from us!
 Next time you plan a shoot, you might want to work it around the golden hour so you get the perfect lighting.
-Try playing around with different perspectives till you find something unique, and keep different framing options in mind.
-You might just find the perfect picture, and with the right hashtags you’ll have your followers hooked in no time.
+Try playing around with different perspectives until you find something unique, and keep different framing options in mind.
+You might just find the perfect picture, and with the right hashtags, you’ll have your followers hooked in no time.
 Good luck!